hanansoicher/Multi-Robot-Task-Allocation/README.md

 Robots are pololu 3pi+ robots with RP2040 microcontrollers with HM-10 BLE modules connected via UART.
 The central coordinator utilizes an overhead camera to detect the maze layout and convert it into a software representation that can be used to create a graph of travel times between robot start locations and task pickup and dropoff locations.
-The software representation should include a grid with 1 centimeter boxes of the entire maze with obstaacles/maze walls represented as unreachable boxes
+The software representation should include a grid with 1 centimeter boxes of the entire maze with obstacles/maze walls represented as unreachable boxes

+windows: .venv/Scripts/Activate.ps1
+linux: source .venv/bin/activate